 Peppermint essential oil is known to control and relax muscle spasms in motor neuropathy as well as act as a pain reliever.
-What’s more, the antispasmodic properties in peppermint are great for calming irritated bowels and intestines.
+What’s more, peppermint oil is great for treating the digestive and respiratory system.
 Lastly, the menthol in peppermint offers unrivaled cooling effects with excellent aromatherapeutic benefits.

 Recipe 1: General Neuropathic Pain Blend

-- 30 ml (1 ounce) coconut, sweet almond or macadamia as carrier oil
+- 30 ml (1 oz.) coconut, sweet almond or macadamia as carrier oil